sebastiendamaye/picoCTF_2018/reversing/200-be-quick-or-be-dead-1/readme.md

 You need a faster machine.
 Bye bye.
 ~~~~

-OK, let's open the executable in your favorite disassembler (IDA Pro, Hopper, ...) to see chat the `main` function looks like:
+OK, let's open the executable in your favorite disassembler (IDA Pro, Hopper, ...) to see what the `main` function looks like:

 ```asm